SIERRA VISTA Phase I

 HACSJ Redevelops HACSJ’s Oldest Public Housing Development

-The LIHTC award, along with capital contributions from HACSJ, will provide for the first phase, which will see the construction of 115 one-bedroom to four-bedroom modern, energy efficient units (including solar).
+The LIHTC award, along with capital contributions from HACSJ, will provide for the first phase, which will see the construction of 115 one-bedroom to four-bedroom modern, energy-efficient units (including solar).
 Square footages range from approximately 543 sq. ft. to 1,368 sq. ft.
-These will replace 63 units and will include demolition of an additional 27 barrack-style units.
+These will replace 63 units and will include the demolition of an additional 27 barrack-style units.
 HACSJ previously demolished 36 units in 14 buildings in 2015.
-Relocation was previously facilitated for the 36 units, and a relocation plan has been prepared for the additional 27 units.
+The relocation was previously facilitated for the 36 units, and a relocation plan has been prepared for the additional 27 units.

 The buildings are proposed to be designed as two-story structures with stucco serving as the exterior finishing.
 All aspects of the buildings and their designs will comply with quality construction standards to ensure longevity and safety.
-In addition, the project will provide a 40% offset of tenants’ electricity and 100% of the common area electricity through the incorporation of a photovoltaic system.
+The project will also provide a 40% offset of tenants’ electricity and 100% of the common area electricity through the incorporation of a photovoltaic system.

-Our financing application for Low Income Housing Tax Credits (LIHTC) to the California Tax Credit Allocation Committee (CTCAC) was made on March 1, 2017 and we anticipate an allocation on June 7, 2017.
-We have already launched into the development of the design with the architects, engineers, and contractors and anticipate beginning relocation and construction early December of 2017 and completion in early 2019.
+Our financing application for Low-Income Housing Tax Credits (LIHTC) to the California Tax Credit Allocation Committee (CTCAC) was made on March 1, 2017, and we anticipate an allocation on June 7, 2017.
+We have already launched the design with the architects, engineers, and contractors and anticipate beginning relocation and construction in early December of 2017 and completion in early 2019.

 The total development costs are expected to be over $35 million with over $22 million in tax credit equity (through the sale of LIHTCs).
-HACSJ is contributing over $5 million between loan funds and the value of the land and the remainder will be in the form of a mortgage associated with the development.
+HACSJ contributes over $5 million between loan funds and the land value, and the remainder will be in the form of a mortgage associated with the development.